Remi-Gau/eCobidas/contributions.md

 # Contributing

-With have a lot of work to do and many ways in which you can contribute to this project.
+We have a lot of work to do and many ways in which you can contribute to this project.

 You can check the current [kanban](https://github.com/Remi-Gau/COBIDAS_chckls/projects/2) board to see what issues we are working on at the moment.